harness/developer-hub/release-notes/security-testing-orchestration.md

 #### New Features and Enhancements
 - Veracode step is now available as an SCA scanner (STO-8275).
 - Improved logic in the Checkmarx scanner to handle empty scan reports (STO-8282).
-- Updated SonarQube policy support to include Server Version 10 (STO-8251).
+- Extended support for SonarQube external policies to work with SonarQube server version 10 (STO-8251).

 #### Fixed Issues
 - Fixed an issue where SonarQube step execution failed if the title referenced a null character (STO-8329, ZD-74246, ZD-74368).